hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 That last bit is important enough that I'm going to repeat it; things that are unfixable and workable are very dangerous, because they can be ignored, but if it flips to any other state, it could turn out quite negatively: either people will see you as being inconsistent with what you choose to work on, or it'll silently flip into "unworkable" and you won't notice and that's going to cause a lot of damage to the business.

 Now that I've rambled on a bit about the theory of all of this, the situation that we had was one where all four categories each had more work than my team could actually accomplish, so it didn't matter what we did, because before we could finish any of the highest urgency work, more work would escalate into being in that very high urgency state.
-As it was, the only thing I could really do was minimize the amount of work in progress, free up as much bandwidth for the team, and buy them as much time as I could while I addressed the unfixable and unworkable issues with leadership directly.
+As it was, the only thing I could really do was minimise the amount of work in progress, free up as much bandwidth for the team, and buy them as much time as I could while I addressed the unfixable and unworkable issues with leadership directly.
 The first being headcount, and justifying said headcount in a way that aligned the success of the org with the success of the company; this was a bit difficult because the company was very much in expansion mode, and so _everyone_ urgently needed headcount.
 Us getting that headcount meant that we took it from the rest of the org, which is exactly what happened, but the argument for doing so had to essentially become "this will accelerate everyone else more than hiring more headcount for them will" and one of the key pieces of information there was showing that we had become the blocker to essentially all progress in the organisation.